Warren Wilson’s Archaeology Crew Digs Up New Lab

 “Beyond the gatekeeping, the fact that in archaeology, historically, there's been one type of person that does archaeology — cishet (cisgender, heterosexual) white men — creates an understanding of the past replicated in that image of who has power and who doesn't, whether that be from a gendered perspective, a race perspective, an intersectional perspective,” Norman said “And so, the only way the field can make any strides would be to include other voices and to and to actively grow and support those voices.”

-As part of making the lab more accessible, the crew removed books with offensive material and brought in newer books to show new methodologies for archaeology, like black feminist archaeology and Indigenous theory.
-They are also working with the library to allow students to check these books out.
+To make the lab more accessible, the crew removed books with outdated material and brought in more relevant books to show new methodologies for archaeology, like Black feminist archaeology and Indigenous theory.
+They are working with the library to allow students to check these books out.

 Norman describes the crew as entirely self-sufficient, as all of the lab’s tasks and projects are brought up and executed by crew members.